UncleGus/OneLife/README.md

 must be by a different player, so this can only be utilised by more than one person.
 The intention is to make it easier to overpower solo griefers.

+This mod includes changes to the client, so that will need to be compiled and provided to players, otherwise they will not be able to use stun weapons.

 There are two variables set in server/settings:

 stunTime: (default 20) the amount of time a player will be in the hidden stunned state